When you move into a rented property, most landlords or letting agents will ask you for a deposit.

-If they still don't lodge your deposit, or give you the information, you can make an application to the First-Tier Tribunal for Scotland (Housing and Property Chamber).
+If they still do not lodge your deposit, or give you the information, you can make an application to the First-Tier Tribunal for Scotland (Housing and Property Chamber).

 The Tribunal can order the landlord to pay you up to three times the amount of the deposit.
 You can do this during the tenancy or up to three months after the tenancy has ended.

-There are some circumstances where your landlord don't have to use a tenancy deposit scheme.
-They don't need to register your deposit if:
+There are some circumstances where your landlord does not have to use a tenancy deposit scheme.
+They do not need to register your deposit if:

 - you and the landlord are family members